terminalforlife/ShellProjects/source/csi3/README.md

 # Caveat(s)

 Unfortunately, CSi3 may not work on everyone's configuration file.
-If you have standard 'config' syntax and use the `bindsym` command, it should work swimmingly, but note that `$mod` and other variables, if used, will themselves be displayed in the list of bindings — for now.
+If you have standard 'config' syntax, it should work swimmingly.
 For an example of a configuration file with which CSi3 well behaves, check out my _i3Config_ repository here on my GitHub.

-Modes are not currently (if ever) supported.
-Although the bindings should be listed, it would be without the context of the mode, unfortunately.
+Modes are not currently (if ever) supported; although the bindings should be listed, it would be without the context of the mode.

 # Installation Instructions